FHobbs8030/se_project_aroundtheus/README.md

 # se_project_aroundtheus

-This is the 3rd project of the Software Engineering program at TripleTen.
+This is the 5th project of the Software Engineering program at TripleTen.
 It was created using HTML and CSS, based on the design brief.

 ## Project features

+- modals
 - Semantic HTML5
 - Flexbox
 - Positioning
 - Flat BEM file structure
-- media queries
+- Responsive Design

 ## The Plans on improving this project are